jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_3.png "eque")

-where *μ* present a draft parameter. it is a trend int the stock price.
+Where *μ* present a draft parameter.
+It is a trend in the stock price.
 And *σ* is volatility. *r* is is the risk-free interest rate.*N* is gauss distribution.
 ### Poison Process
-The Poisson Process present random phenomenons happened as time sequence.
-It is widely used to model random points in time and space.
-Poison process is given by
+The Poisson Process present random phenomenons happened at any timings.
+It is widely used to model random points in both time and space.
+Poison Process is given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_4.png "eque")

-where *λ* is the arrival intensity. *k* is a number something happen.
+Where *λ* is the arrival intensity. *k* is a number something happen.
 ### The Mixed-Exponential Jump Diffusion Model
 Under the mixed-exponential jump diffusion model (MEM), the dynamics of the asset price St under a risk-neutral measure1 P to be used for option pricing is given by